abhishekdipu/notes-dsa/Notes/0. Intro/1_time_and_space_complexity/2_space_complexity/space_complexity.md

 ## space Complexity :

-- space we need to allocate for our algo to give output.
+- space we need to allocate for our algorithm to give output.

 ```js
 const numbers = [];